I conduct many types of assessments, including:

 Please read below to learn more about each type of assessment.
 Regardless of the specific type of assessment I conduct, I always use assessment tools that have been scientifically shown to be valid and to help clinicians make good decisions regarding recommendations for intervention.

 Some schools require academic achievement testing in addition to basic IQ testing for admission into gifted programs.
-If you need both achievement testing and intelligence testing, you will typically incur an additional 1.5 hours of testing and the total cost for the entire assessment will be $900.
+If you need both achievement testing and intelligence testing, you will typically incur an additional 1.5 hours of testing and the total cost for the entire assessment is $950.

 Comprehensive Psychoeducational Evaluations:

 Some clients want a broad academic assessment aimed at determining what their cognitive strengths and weaknesses are, whether they have a learning disability (such as dyslexia), and whether they have Attention Deficit/Hyperactivity Disorder (ADHD).
 Most comprehensive psychoeducational assessments take 4-6 weeks to complete, assuming we meet about once per week.
 At the first session, I conduct an intake interview aimed at learning a lot of information about the client's developmental history, social functioning, academic and/or career experience, emotional problems, stressors, and a variety of other topics.
 During the next 2-3 sessions, I conduct cognitive and psychological testing and may speak to other people in your life to gather additional information (for example, with your permission, I may speak with a child's teacher).
 I then take 1-2 weeks to gather the results and write up an assessment report.
-After the report is done, we have a feedback meeting during which I share my conclusions with you and discuss recommendations.This type of comprehensive evaluation generally costs $2200.
+After the report is done, we have a feedback meeting during which I share my conclusions with you and discuss recommendations.This type of comprehensive evaluation generally costs $2500, although I am also happy to continue consulting at an hourly rate of $150 as needed for attendance at IEP meetings, etc.

 Some clients contact me to get a thorough ADHD assessment, often after they have received a diagnosis from a physician following a very brief, questionnaire-based assessment.
 I conduct ADHD assessments using a variety of methods (e.g., questionnaires, interviews, cognitive processing tasks, measures of executive functioning, etc.), and can therefore provide a much better informed diagnostic picture along with appropriate recommendations for intervention.
 The price for this type of evaluation depends on what the client specifically wants me to do (e.g., Does s/he just want a 2nd opinion with minimal testing?
 Does s/he want full educational testing plus an ADHD eval? etc.).
 I am happy to talk through pricing during our initial phone consult.